visit-dav/largedata/help/adding-data-help.md

-## How to add data files to this repo
+## How to add data files

 The instructions below are written assuming all data files to be added are stored in a directory named `foo_data`.

 1. It is not a *requirement* but please try to create all download format options, `.7z`, `.tar.gz` and `.zip` whenever possible.
+If you provide only one option, `.tar.gz` is probably the best because all platforms have ubiquitous tools to process that format.
 The advantages of the various formats are...
    * `.7z` ([7-zip.org](https://www.7-zip.org/download.html))
-     * Usually the smallest files by 2-3x so faster to download.
+     * Usually the smallest files by 2-3x.
-     * Decompression tools are available for [Windows](https://www.7-zip.org/download.html), [Mac](https://apps.apple.com/us/app/the-unarchiver/id425424353) and
+     * Tools are available for [Windows](https://www.7-zip.org/download.html),
+       [Mac](https://apps.apple.com/us/app/the-unarchiver/id425424353) and
        [Linux](https://www.7-zip.org/download.html).
-     * However decompression tools are not often *pre-built* on most systems and instead need to be downloaded and installed.
+     * Tools are not often *pre-built* on most systems so users wind up having to download and install them prior to use.
    * `.tar.gz` (aka `.tgz`, [tarball](https://en.wikipedia.org/wiki/Tar_(computing)))
-     * Most commonly used on Linux/Unix systems
+     * Most commonly used on Linux/Unix systems.
-     * Windows and Mac tools often handle `.tar.gz` files
+     * Windows and Mac tools often handle `.tar.gz` files.
+     * Best format if you only provide one download option.
    * `.zip` ([zip](https://en.wikipedia.org/wiki/Zip_(file_format)))
      * Most commonly used on Windows systems.
      * Linux/Unix and Mac tools often handle `.zip` files.